anubhavsrivastava10/Projects/README.md

   * Won't call it a project just a fun Oneliner.
   * **LOVE YODA**

+* Age in Days
+  * Used basics of HTML, CSS and JavaScript.
+The main purpose of this was to see how all these files connect together and work to create a     webpage.

 * Working on visualtization of the Crime Data in India.